susumutomita/ETHTokyo2024/README.md

 1. Connect your Web3 wallet (MetaMask or WalletConnect).
 2. Browse menus from participating chefs and catering services.
-3. Place orders using cryptocurrency, with all transactions handled via smart contracts.
-4. Earn tokens with each order and use them for discounts or special offers.
+3. Earn tokens with each order and use them for discounts or special offers.
-5. Participate in community governance by leaving reviews and helping manage platform categories.
-6. View and trade NFTs representing special offers or menu items in your wallet.
+4. Vote

 ## Deployment